 “Consider how the wild flowers grow.
 They do not labor or spin.
 Yet I tell you, not even Solomon in all his splendor was dressed like one of these.” – Luke 12:27

 Lastly, I’m slowly coming to a complete peace with myself on how I look.
 It’s not about looking fat or thin.
 I shouldn’t be gaining weight anyway because it will cause me some severe health problems.
+Nor was it about receiving praise for what I was wearing.
 I hated everything other people thought was cute.
 A good example is the way my cheeks would be all round and crumpled whenever I smile big or laugh.
 Or how my body looked too wide all the time, and how all my body fat always decides to store their selves in the middle (core).
 As well as how I hated looking at my legs sideways because IN MY EYES, the thighs were just too thick.

 We need to believe those facts for ourselves more than other people…

 Before you react and keep telling me or other people “You’re beautiful.
 What are you saying?”
 Blah blah blah.
+(Sometimes, we can tell if they are empty praises.)
 You already know that that person needs to not only know but BELIEVE that fact themselves.
 Unless that happens, whatever you say or tell will only have a temporary effect on them if there will be any.
 As for me, I’m slowly accepting and believing my looks, talents and capabilities.

 After all, the Bible tells us that we were made in God’s image.
 If you don’t believe that, then I don’t know what else to believe when that’s the only truth I know.
 God’s truth.